-$$R_l := \frac{n}{n-1} \frac{G_l}{S^2} \tag{23}$$
+$$R_l := \frac{n}{n-1} \frac{G_k}{S^2} \tag{23}$$

-Both equations (21) and (22) are in agreement with the asymptotic results that were determined by Hosking (1996) for a normally distributed SSS and for $n \rightarrow \infty$ .
+Both (21) and (22) are in agreement with the asymptotic results that were determined by Hosking (1996) for a normally distributed SSS and for $n \rightarrow \infty$ .

-Clearly, the classical estimate of autocorrelation is highly biased for large H. This is demonstrated in Fig. 6 by means of the Monte Carlo experiment already discussed earlier.
-Not only are the classical estimates of autocorrelation coefficient significantly lower than the true values, but they also vanish for lags 5-10, thus obscuring the longterm persistence of the process.
-This may have dramatic consequences, as the process may be taken as a short-memory one.
-In contrast, the SSS estimator captures very well the long-term persistence of the process and agrees well with the theoretical autocorrelation function.
-Apart from the point estimates of autocorrelations, 90% confidence limits, estimated from simulation, have been also plotted in Fig. 6.
-It can be observed that, when H is regarded as known (H = 0.80), the SSS confidence zone is as wide as the classical one but significantly shifted upward.
-However, when H is regarded as unknown (with different value in each sample estimated using the proposed algorithm), the SSS confidence zone becomes significantly wider.
-For instance, for lag 5 and for n = 100, the 90% confidence zone extends between 0 and 0.55.
-This indicates the vastly high uncertainty in estimating the autocorrelograph, even for a sample size as large as 100.
+Clearly, the classic estimate of autocorrelation is highly biased for large H. This is demonstrated in Figure 6 by means of the Monte Carlo experiment already discussed earlier.
+Not only are the classic estimates of autocorrelation coefficient significantly lower than the true values but they also vanish off for lags 5-10 thus obscuring the long-term persistence of the process.
+This may have dramatic consequences as the process may be taken as a short-memory one.
+On the contrary, the SSS estimator captures very well the long-term persistence of the process and agrees well with the theoretical autocorrelation function.
+Apart from the point estimates of autocorrelations, 90% confidence limits, estimated from simulation, have been also plotted in Figure 6.
+It can be observed that, when H is regarded as known (H = 0.80) the SSS confidence zone is as wide as the classic one but significantly shifted upward.
+However, when H is regarded as unknown (with different value in each sample estimated using the proposed algorithm) the SSS confidence zone extends between 0 and 0.55.
+This indicates the vastly high uncertainty in estimating autocorrelograph, even for sample size as high as 100.